fenago/tableau-server/md/server/tsm security - Tableau.md

-Before you configure SSL, you must acquire certificates, and then copy them to the computer that runs the [Tableau Server]{.VariablesProductName} gateway process.
+Before you configure SSL, you must acquire certificates, and then copy them to the computer that runs the [Tableau
+Server] gateway process.
 Additional preparation is required for enabling direct connections from clients.
 To learn more, see the following articles: